popgenomics/ABConline/README.md

 # 6 - config files
 ## cluster.json
-This contains informations about the submited jobs, in particular, the resources required (CPU, memory, duration).
+This file contains informations for **Slurm** about the submited jobs, in particular, the required resources (CPU, memory, duration).
 ```
 {
     "__default__" :